wavefrontHQ/docs/pages/doc/wavefront_api.md

 ### Managing the API Tokens for Your Organization

-As a Wavefront administrator, you generate API tokens for service accounts and manage the API tokens for all user and service accounts in your organization.
+As a user with the **Accounts** permission, you generate API tokens for service accounts and manage the API tokens for all user and service accounts in your organization.

 #### Generate an API Token for a Service Account
 You can generate API tokens for [service accounts](service-accounts.html) upon creation or at a later stage.
 To generate an API token for an existing **service account**:

-1. Log in to your Wavefront instance as administrator.
+1. Log in to your Wavefront instance as a user with the **Accounts** permission.
 2. Click the gear icon <i class="fa fa-cog"/> at the top right of the taskbar and select **Accounts**.
 3. On the **Service Accounts** tab, click the ellipsis icon next to the service account for which you want to generate an API token, and select **Edit**.
 4. To generate a new token, in the Tokens section, click **Generate**.
 You can have up to 20 tokens per service account at any given time.